Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchJobPreparationAndReleaseTaskStatus.md

 ```

 This command gets the job preparation and release task status for job "Test".
-Use the Get-AzureRmBatchAccountKeys cmdlet to assign a context to the $Context variable.
+Use the Get-AzBatchAccountKeys cmdlet to assign a context to the $Context variable.

 ### Example 2: Get the job preparation and release status of a job with Filter and Select specified
 ```
-PS C:\> Get-AzureBatchJobPreparationAndReleaseTaskStatus -BatchContext $context -Id Test -Filter "nodeId eq 'tvm-2316545714_1-20170613t201733z'" -Select "jobPreparationTaskExecutionInfo"
+PS C:\> Get-AzBatchJobPreparationAndReleaseTaskStatus -BatchContext $context -Id Test -Filter "nodeId eq 'tvm-2316545714_1-20170613t201733z'" -Select "jobPreparationTaskExecutionInfo"

 ComputeNodeId                          :
 ComputeNodeUrl                         :